jinghuaguo/xtion/README.md

 Xtion
 =====

+Working in OSX Yosemite environment, I have not been able to use openframeworks with my Xtion device (ofxKinect does not work wit it, ofxOpenNI does not work with latest openframeworks version).

 This repo contains everything you need to capture an Xtion point cloud (or kinect) sequence to an ONI file, with the possibility to extract each frames to PLY file format.
-A C++ script is also present to convert PLY to PRT files, importable in Krakatoa.
+A C++ script is present to convert PLY to PRT files, importable in Krakatoa.

 It as been used on OSX using Yosemite.